andres-patrignani/pynotes/docs/anova.md

 The **F** is the F-statistic to test the null hypothesis that the corresponding coefficient is zero.

-The **pValue** of the F-statistic value.
-For example, the p-value for Age is 0.5283, implying that Age is not significant at the 5% significance level given the other terms in the model.
+The **pValue** of the F-statistic indicates whether a factor is not significant at the 5% significance level given the other terms in the model.

 A mean multicomparison test can help us identify which treatments show signifcant differences.